Material Issues

 Sustainable containers and packaging

-Percentage ratio of recycled materials used for all PET bottle
+Percentage ratio of recycled materials used for all PET bottles

 FY2030: 100%